danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions1.md

 The correct answer is **c.
 Ingest transaction data into Kafka using JDBC Source Connectors and leverage ksqlDB for transforming and querying the data in a SQL-like manner.**

 ## Question 15:
-An automotive manufacturer aims to optimize its supply chain by analyzing sensor data from its manufacturing equipment in real-time.
+- A. automotive manufacturer aims to optimize its supply chain by analyzing sensor data from its manufacturing equipment in real-time.
 The sensor data is currently logged in a proprietary format in a traditional database.
 The operations team, skilled in SQL, seeks to convert this data into actionable insights.
 Considering their expertise and requirements, which solution would best suit their needs?

 a.
 Utilize JDBC Source Connectors to stream sensor data into Kafka, transforming the data into a more accessible format using Kafka Streams.
 b.
 Export sensor data to a common format like JSON, use Kafka Connect to ingest this data, and then apply ksqlDB to analyze and visualize the data in real-time.